API

 We have tested out the top three algorithms—ARR, TSTE and SOE—in our

-(which defaults to the noise model in TSTE
+(which defaults to the noise model in TSTE) and

 These adaptive algorithms are all the same except for the underlying noise